ECTS

 Objectives

-The aim of the "Functional Exploration and Translational Research" course is to provide students with a physiological foundation and methodology for the functional evaluation of the body's various major functions (cardiovascular, respiratory, neuromuscular, hormonal, etc.) in both animal and human models.
+The EU "Functional Exploration and Translational Research" aims to provide students with the physiological foundations and methodology needed to approach the functional evaluation of the body's various major functions (cardiovascular, respiratory, neuromuscular, hormonal, etc.) in both animal models and humans.

-By the end of this course, students should have a global vision of the physiological effects of a therapeutic principle, as well as a methodological knowledge of how to explore an organism's function in the preclinical phase of a clinical trial in humans.Thus, for each of the major cardiovascular, respiratory, neuromuscular and hormonal functions, we will cover their exploration methods, both in the preclinical phase (animal models, in vivo and in vitro exploration, etc.) and in humans, with a view to translational research.
+Thus, by the end of this course, students will have a comprehensive understanding of the physiological effects of a therapeutic principle, as well as the methodological knowledge required to explore a bodily function in the context of a preclinical phase of a clinical trial in humans.Thus, for each of the major cardiovascular, respiratory, neuromuscular, and hormonal functions, we will address their methods of exploration both in the preclinical phase (animal models, in vivo and in vitro exploration, etc.) and in humans, using a translational research approach.

-In this course, we will also look at the regulatory environment for animal and human experimentation, as well as the pathways that lead a therapeutic concept from the preclinical phase to a clinical trial.
+During this course, we will also address the regulatory environment for animal and human experimentation, as well as the pathways that take a therapeutic concept from the preclinical phase to clinical trials.